jscobie/BackSide-E-Commerce/README.md

 ## Installation

-1. Clone to your computer using SSH from GitHub:
+**1. Clone to your computer using SSH from GitHub:**
 ```
 git clone git@github.com:jscobie/BackSide-E-Commerce.git
 ```
-2. You'll need to run to install the node required dependencies after you clone the install by running:
+**2. You'll need to run to install the node required dependencies after you clone the install by running:**
 ```
 npm install
 ```
-3. You will need to make an .env file to handle the MySQL connection, an example file (.env.EXAMPLE) has been included for you to reference.
-Contents of .env.EXAMPLE are:
+**3. You will need to make an .env file to handle the MySQL connection, an example file (.env.EXAMPLE) has been included for you to reference.
+Contents of .env.EXAMPLE are:**
 ```
 DB_USER=''
 DB_PASSWORD=''
 DB_DBASE='employee_db'
 ```
-4. You will then need to run the following commands in your MySQL server command line to build the database and tables and then seed/populate the tables needed:
+**4. You will then need to run the following commands in your MySQL server command line to build the database and tables and then seed/populate the tables needed:**
 ```
 - mysql -u root -p
 - <enter password>
 - SOURCE db/schema.sql
 - USE ecommerce_db;
 ```
-5. You will need to seed the database:
+**5. You will need to seed the database:**
 ```
-node /seeds/seed.js
+node /seeds/index.js
 ```
-6. Finally to start the Employee Tracker you need the command:
+**6. Finally to start the Employee Tracker you need the command:**
 ```
 npm start
 ```